-- Have a bed time routine.
+- Have a bedtime routine.

 - Put away electronics 30 minutes to an hour before bed and read an actual book (not your Kindle or Nook) until you are drowsy.

 - Have a regular sleep wake schedule.
 Try to go to sleep and wake up at the same time every day.
-If you find yourself, staying up later and sleeping in later on the weekends, try to keep the variation in your sleep schedule to less than 2 hours.
+If you find yourself, staying up later and sleeping in later on the weekends, try to keep the variation in your sleep schedule to less than two hours.

 - Transform your room into a good sleep environment.
 Your room should be completely dark, cool (between 60-67ºF), quiet, and free of distractions (that means turning off your phone!)